afemal/afemal.github.io/_pages/about.md

 ---
+title: About
 permalink: /about/
-title: "About"
-author_profile: true
+author_profile: True
-header:
+classes: wide
 ---